|| OFFICIAL |

 May 1, 1992

-Each classified or professional/administrative employee shall complete an Application for Employment.
-The employee's signature shall attest to the truth of all statements contained therein.
-Falsifying information may be cause for rejecting an application from consideration or dismissal.
+All candidates for hire shall complete an Application for Employment.
+The candidate’s signature shall attest to the truth of all statements contained therein.
+Falsifying information may be cause for rejecting an application from consideration and/or dismissal.

-Applications shall be accepted without regard to age, color, disability status, national origin, race, religion, sex, sexual orientation, Vietnam Era Veteran status, or disability.
+Applications shall be accepted without regard to race, sex, age, color, national origin, ethnicity, creed, religion, disability, genetic information, sexual orientation, gender, gender identity and expression, marital status, pregnancy, or veteran status.

-Does not meet minimum education, training, experience, and skill requirements, or the equivalent established for the position, except as provided in paragraph B above;
+1) They do not meet minimum education, training, experience, and skill requirements, or the equivalent established for the position;

 The Office of Federal Contract Compliance Programs (OFCCP) and the Equal Employment Opportunity Commission (EEOC) define a test as any measure or measures of general intelligence, mental and learning ability, specific intellectual activities, dexterity and coordination, knowledge and proficiency, occupational and other interests, attitudes, personality, or temperament.
 The term "test" also encompasses all formal or informal techniques to determine job suitability.
 Examples are background requirements, specific educational or work history requirements, interviews, training programs, probationary periods, provisional employment period, and physical work requirements.